pliptor/PicoNN/README.md

     - *Metrics to track convergence*
     - *Effects of floating point precision*
     - *Effects of weight and bias initialization*
 * The code is a translation of the Python code available in the excellent and freely available neural network [cs231n course](http://cs231n.github.io/neural-networks-case-study/) by Andrej Karpathy.
-You are encouraged to check his web-page that has all the theory in great detail.
+You are encouraged to check his web-page.
+It has all the theory in great detail.
 Also, you may try his original Python code instead.

 ## What does the code do?